MugilanGN/Pseudocode-Compiler/README.md

 z = function(arg, arg2, ...)
 ```

-The functional call can be used just like a normal variable.
+The function call can be used just like a normal variable.
 For example:

 ```
 z = A[add(x,y) - 2]